 Things You Should Know About Fila Mastiff

-While the Fila Mastiff is an incredibly obedient and intelligent dog, they are extremely hard work and are not ideal pets for most pet parents.
+While the Fila Mastiff is an incredibly obedient and intelligent dog, they are extremely hard working and are not ideal pets for most pet parents.
 Dog experts make it clear that this breed is not for first-time dog parents, families with young children or small pets or even for current dog owners without successful dog-training experience.
 In fact, they only recommend this dog to experienced dog parents who have previously trained a large, high-maintenance dog.
 However, some Fila dog parents dispute this by claiming their dog responds perfectly well to your children if they are exposed to them and socialized with them as pup and certainly before adulthood.

 In the United Kingdom, Norway, Cyprus, Fiji, Malta and some states in Australia and New Zealand, the Fila Brasileiro dog breed is banned.
 It is illegal to own or import these dogs into these countries unless permission is granted by a court.